tlicata/bidpitch/README.md

 Also on the front-end I experimented with Facebook's [React.js][react] and David Nolen's [Om][om] for a UI rendered by pure functions.
-Also not necessary, but I couldn't imagine going back to a life without them.
+Also not necessary, but they were very nice.

 [pitch]: http://en.wikipedia.org/wiki/Pitch_(card_game)
 [lockport]: http://en.wikipedia.org/wiki/Lockport_(city),_New_York